FromTheMountain/project-computational-science/README.md

 Note: Some simulations can take a while to run.
 Also be warned that when using many iterations it may use a decent amount of disk space.
 About 0.1MB per iteration.

 Using `experiment.py` in the repository we can simulate the following experiments:
-- Lid driven cavity
+- Lid driven cavity `cavity`
-- Karman vortex
+- Karman vortex `karman`
+- Validation using lid driven cavity `validation`
 - Own experiment, with our own map created in `maps/concept.txt` using `mapeditor.py`.
 Setting up behaviour for the inlets and outlets in the function "own_experiment" in `experiment.py` will result in different simulations.
 - ...

-Specify in `experiment.py` the initial conditions.
-After the simualtion is complete a folder `/frames` folder along with a .html can be used to view the 2d animation.
+Specify in `experiment.py` the initial conditions by changing `model_params`.
+After the simulation is complete a folder `/frames` folder along with a .html can be used to view the 2d animation.